shancs09/bowmen-watsonx/Orchestrate/Readme.md

 - You need to update API endpoints for OpenPages and watsonx.ai

 Applications/Functions
+- Orchestrate
+  - Skills
+    - Get Vendors
+      - Functions
+        - get-vendors-list.py
+    - Get Controls
-- Orchestrate/Skills/Get Vendors/Functions/get-vendors-list.py
+      - Functions
-- Orchestrate/Skills/Get Controls/Functions/get-controls-for-vendor.py
+        - get-controls-for-vendor.py
-- Orchestrate/Skills/wxai integration - async/CE Code
+    - wxai integration - async
+      - CE Code
+    - wxai to table
-- Orchestrate/Skills/wxai to table/CE Code
+      - CE Code
+    - Update OpenPages
-- Orchestrate/Skills/Update OpenPages/CE Code
+      - CE Code

 Verify that these application are running fine by calling their API endpoints.
 Make a note of the endpoints.
 These will be required to be used in OpenAPI specification files.